-Join Scott Simpson for an in-depth discussion in this video Logging and debugging your app, part of Up and Running with Google Apps Script.
+Join Scott Simpson for an in-depth discussion in this video Logging and debugging your app, part of Learning Google Apps Script.

 You can think of logger.log as console.log,…except it goes to the Apps Script log…rather than the browser console.…I'll click the left gutter here at the assignment of k,…and I'll click on the bug icon to start…running while debugging.…Notice that the tool bar changes to your…standard debug options.…Continue, pause, stop,…and over here step in, step over, and step out.…After that are some options to show inheritance…and to show all values, which gives you a…little more information than you might…want for basic troubleshooting.…

 As with many desktop IDEs,…as you click through the current line's highlighted.…And you can see the current value of variables…